vmware-tanzu/velero/docs/namespace.md

 For all cloud providers, edit `https://github.com/heptio/ark/blob/master/examples/common/00-prereqs.yaml`.
 This file defines:

-* CustomResourceDefinitions for the Ark objects (backups, schedules, restores, configs, downloadrequests)
+* CustomResourceDefinitions for the Ark objects (backups, schedules, restores, downloadrequests, etc.)
 * The namespace where the Ark server runs
-* The namespace where backups, schedules, restores, and the config are stored
+* The namespace where backups, schedules, restores, etc. are stored
 * The Ark service account
 * The RBAC rules to grant permissions to the Ark service account